-Chapter 11: Action Messages
+Chapter 8: Action Messages

 With RescueLogic "Take Action" messages, you can give first responders specific, real-time information about alarms on your site - including notes about hazardous materials, vulnerable building occupants, and management contacts.
 You can even offer "Take Action" suggestions in Spanish!
-In this chapter, you will learn how to use RescueLogic to give security guards, police officers, and fire fighters the emergency information they need.
+In this chapter, you will learn how to use RescueLogic to give responding personnel the emergency information they need.